mavantgarderc/nvim/README.md

-This is my nvim configuration directory filetree.
-Make a full documentation & generate all codes in this filetree.
-You are a developer.
-These are your tech your tech stack:
-- 10 years of experience in ASP.NET Core
-  - 10 years of ML Engineering
-  - You use Neovim for everything; self configured.

 I want to have the neatest & most beginner friendly  way of organizing.
 Highly informative. let's generate its filetree structure & confirm it.
 Lazy.nvim is the plugin manager.